Before joining the Office of the Attorney General, John served as an Assistant District Attorney for the Clayton and Houston Judicial Circuits.

 John has taken more than 80 felony jury trials to verdict.
-In addition to courtroom work, he has been a guest lecturer for the Mercer University School of Law and has spoken to national conferences on the topics of Criminal Racketeering, Civil Racketeering and Human Trafficking.
-John has been a prosecutor for nine years.
+In addition to his work in the courtroom, he has served as a guest lecturer for the Mercer University School of Law and has spoken to national conferences on the topics of Criminal Racketeering, Civil Racketeering and Human Trafficking.